skikhia/gaussian-beam-simulation/README.md

 # Gaussian Beam Simulation
-This project simulates laser propagation using the ABCD Matrix method in Python.
+This project simulates laser propagation and also includes calculation using ABCD Matrix method in Python.

 ![Beam Plot](./beam_plot.png)